 > man grep

-When you download files for a Linux system, such as patches or software, they might come in a couple of formats, with filenames ending in .Z, .gz, .zip, .cpio, or .tar.
+When we download files for a Linux system, such as patches or software, they might come in a couple of formats, with filenames ending in .Z, .gz, .zip, .cpio, or .tar.
 These are compressed files.
-You’ll need to uncompress these files so that they are usable.
-The following are sample commands to uncompress the various formats:
+We’ll need to uncompress these files so that they are usable.
+Following are the commands to uncompress various formats:

-For a Linux system, you need to set up users, adjust permissions and kernel parameters, and make sure the required packages are installed.
+For a Linux system, we need to set up users, adjust permissions and kernel parameters, and make sure that the required packages are installed.

-Although you can install Oracle and own the services for Oracle as the administrator on the server, this is not recommended, particularly for Linux systems, where the administrator account is the root account.
+Although we can install Oracle and own the services for Oracle as an administrator on the server, this is not recommended, particularly for Linux systems where the administrator account is the root account.

-You should create a user and group for the Oracle installation.
-The Oracle processes will also run under this user.
-Additionally, if you will be installing certain Oracle components, such as Automatic Storage Management and Clusterware, you should create separate users and groups to own the different pieces of software.
+We should create a user and group for the Oracle installation.
+Oracle processes will also run under this user.
+Additionally, if we are installing certain Oracle components, such as Automatic Storage Management and Clusterware, we should create separate users and groups to own every different piece of the software.

 The following example demonstrates creating the oinstall (Oracle installation), dba (database administrator), asmdba (Automatic Storage Management administrator), and crs (Clusterware) groups:

-The users for this example are added as follows:
+Users for the above are added as follows:

 2. Required Packages

-The Oracle installation guide lists the required packages for the various Linux flavors.
-Some of the packages will already exist on your system, since they are included in the Linux installation.
-You should verify that they were installed by using the command rpm –q package_name.
-You will need to install any of the required packages that have not been installed by default.
+The Oracle installation guide lists the required packages for various Linux flavors.
+Some of the packages are already existing on our system since they are included in the Linux installation.
+However, we should verify that they are installed by using the command, rpm –q package_name.
+Then, we will need to install any of the required packages that has not been installed by default.

 3. Kernel Parameters

-You may need to adjust the kernel parameters if your Oracle system will have high memory needs.
+We may need to adjust the kernel parameters if our Oracle system needs high memory.
 Kernel parameters are in the /etc/sysctl.conf file, which can be edited to make the necessary modifications.

 kernel.shmall = physical RAM size / pagesize